Once you have the preliminaries in place, you can begin planning the individual months.

 In our case, we have SLP, OT, PT, and recommendations from our early childhood interventionist.
 Integrating specialists’ suggestions into our homeschool day is only logical for us.
 For one, it’s a time saver.
 I don’t need to feel pressured to do PT activities at the end of a long day.

-If you choose to plan your year by allotting a few skills per month, you are not only making planning easier, you’re ensuring a more successful outcome.
+If you choose to plan your year by allotting a few skills per month, you are not only making planning easier but also ensuring a more successful outcome.

 Important note: Be sure the goals are neurodiversity- and disability-affirming.
 The idea is to create goals that reduce or remove barriers to learning, not to “fix” or change the child.
 Further, goals should always be set with and not for the child.